reulnl/nu.baretta.winddelen/README.txt

 De Windcentrale winddelen
 Let Homey monitor the output of your Windcentrale 'winddelen' (shares in a windmill, see https://www.windcentrale.nl/).
 This app allows you to create triggers based on the current power output, and, perhaps more useful, view production statistics using Insights.

-Based on the 'Solar panels' app by Diederik Bakker.

 Adding a Windcentrale windmill
 Select the windmill you participate in and enter the number of 'winddelen' (shares).